 America is one of the biggest nations in the world, and it’s also known for its rich history and diverse culture.
 Each city has a lot to offer when it comes to epic sightseeing experiences.
+There are also luxury resorts and capsule hotels in the United States for your accommodation needs.
+Designated spots are available if you want to try glamping in the United States as well.
 If you want your trip through this country to be even more memorable, then let this list serve as your guide.
 For museum lovers or those interested in history and culture, here are the 15 best museums in the USA.
 Be astounded by the various exhibits and learn something new along the way.

 1. Metropolitan Museum of Art (New York City)

 With over 7 million guests each year, it’s often considered to be one of the world’s most visited museums.
 The Metropolitan Museum of Art on 5th Avenue opened in 1880, and now, it houses over 2 million American, Asian, Egyptian, European, and Greek artwork from the ancient to the modern period.
 Be mesmerized by the various paintings and sculptures and get to know more about their significance in the world of art.
 The museum is also famous for its wide collection of vintage musical instruments, costumes, and weapons from different countries.
-After checking out the exhibits, you can head to the Roof Garden on the southwestern side of the building to have a drink and enjoy the views of Central Park.
+For more things to do, you can head to the Roof Garden on the southwestern side of the building to have a drink and enjoy the views of Central Park.

 Metropolitan Museum of Art